antonio-fr/SigVanity/README.md

 will search for a 2-to-3 P2SH address starting with "3BTE", and will give out 3 Bitcoin standard addresses.

+Then you can add public key (up to 2):

+    python2.7 SigVanity.py m 0407a730a52979a57f4dc659c4c75ff6c24e844abcdefxyz

+will search for a Multisig 2-to-3 Bitcoin address, with one key given

-Some code files come from pybitcointools from VButerin Copyright (c) 2013 Vitalik Buterin
+Some code files come from pybitcointools from VButerin

+Copyright (c) 2013 Vitalik Buterin